New 2021 Alfa Romeo Tonale

 The El-Born is expected to feature a 62kWh battery and an electric motor capable of 200 BHP and 0-62 mph in around 7.5 second.
 The total range is expected to be in the region of 250 miles.

-The Enyaq SUV will be the Czech brand’s first dedicated electric vehicle, making its debut on 1 September 2020 at an online event hosted by Skoda.
+The Enyaq SUV will be the Czech brand’s first dedicated electric vehicle.
+It made its debut on 1 September 2020 during an online event hosted by Skoda.

 It will go on sale in 2021, going up against battery-powered SUV alternatives like the Hyundai Kona Electric and Kia e-Niro plus the pure-electric models from the Volkswagen Group that it shares its underpinnings with.

-Interior photos suggest that the new Enyaq will be available with a large central touchscreen, and the technology looks similar to the infotainment and connectivity systems found in the new Volkswagen ID.3.
+Interior photos reveal that the new Enyaq will be available with a large central touchscreen, and the technology looks similar to the infotainment and connectivity systems found in the new Volkswagen ID.3.

-Expect a range of up to 300 miles and fast charging technology that could mean the Skoda Enyaq is able to charge from near flat to an impressive 125 mile range in just 15 minutes.
+Expect a range of up to 300 miles and optional fast charging technology that means the Skoda Enyaq will be capable of charge from near flat to an impressive 125 mile range in just 15 minutes.

-Skoda Enyaq Motability launch date: Spring / Summer 2021
+Expected Skoda Enyaq Motability launch date: Summer 2021

 New 2021 Suzuki ACROSS